-Nursing Care for burn Victims
+Nursing Care for Burn Victims

 Nurses play a big role in caring for burn victims.
-They are required to help in resuscitating and stabilizing the burn victim and continue caring for them through the acute, chronic, and rehabilitative phases of patient care.
+They are required to help resuscitate and stabilize the burn victim and continue caring for them through the acute, chronic, and rehabilitative phases of patient care.
+They are responsible for measuring the fluid intake and output of the patient with second-degree or third-degree burns by keeping track of the IV fluids the patient receives and balancing these numbers with the urine output.
+Blood pressure and observation of the amount of swelling the patient develops can also help fluid management.

-Nurses carry a great leadership role in the acute care of the burn victim.
-They are responsible for measuring the fluid intake and output of the patient with second degree or third degree burns by keeping track of the IV fluids the patient receives, balancing these numbers out with the urine output.
-Blood pressure and observation of the amount of swelling the patient develops can also be parameters that help in fluid management.Management of Lung ConditionsNurses also help manage the dangerous inhalation injury that can occur in the burn patient.
-Along with respiratory therapists, nurses manage the ventilator settings so that the burn victim can be properly oxygenated.
+Nurses also help manage the serious inhalation injury in the burn patient.
+Along with respiratory therapists, nurses manage ventilator settings to be properly oxygenated the burn victim.
 They need to be especially careful in cases of smoke inhalation or if there is a circumferential burn around the patient's chest, which can impact the ability to take a breath.
 Upper airway swelling can interfere with air intake, leading to respiratory distress.
-Other lung conditions, including tracheobronchitis, bronchorrhea (too much mucus in the bronchial passageways), pneumonia and adult respiratory distress syndrome must be prevented if possible and managed when they occur.
+Other lung conditions, including tracheobronchitis, bronchorrhea (too much mucus in the bronchial passageways), pneumonia, and adult respiratory distress syndrome, must be prevented if possible and managed.
 Patients with burns received in closed places are likely to have an inhalation injury.
 Nurses watch for signs of hoarseness and respiratory distress as signs that upper airway swelling has occurred.
-In such cases, the nurse may call for a respiratory team to place a ventilator tube down the patient's trachea so as to get air through the swollen passageways.
-Confusion, altered level of consciousness and coma may stem from inhalation of dangerous toxins such as cyanide or carbon monoxide.
+In such cases, the nurse may call for a respiratory team to place a ventilator tube down the patient's trachea to get air through the swollen passageways.
+Confusion, altered level of consciousness, and coma may stem from inhalation of dangerous toxins such as cyanide or carbon monoxide.